jaantollander/masters-thesis/content/20_background.md

 ## Slurm workload manager
 *Slurm* is a workload manager for Linux clusters [@slurmdocs].
 It is responsible for allocating access to the computing resources for users to perform batch processes.
-These computing resources include nodes, tasks (CPU cores), memory, and time.
+These computing resources include nodes, cores, memory, and time.
 The access to the resources may be exclusive or nonexclusive, depending on the configuration.
 We refer to such a resource allocation as a *job*.
 An individual job may contain multiple *job steps* that may execute sequentially or in parallel.